 Identity fraud can have serious implications on both your mind and your money.
-Every day in October we will be providing you with a simple step to help you keep your identity safe.

 What is identity fraud?

 Identity crime can take the form of either identity theft or identity fraud.
 Identity theft is when your personal details are stolen.
 Identity fraud is when those stolen details are used for the criminal’s own personal gain to commit fraud.